-Tipping Your Vendors
+Tipping Your Wedding Vendors

 Tipping your vendors is optional.
 It’s not required.
 However, tipping your vendors is a great way to show them how much you appreciate them.
 The vendors that get tipped the most are Hair, Makeup, Caterer, Waitstaff, Bartenders, Transportation, and Band Members.